kieranjones/christmas-card-maker/README.md

 # christmas-card-maker
-Simple tool to create Christmas card.
+Simple tool to create Christmas cards.
 Built with PHP and ImageMagick.

+This is a trimmed down version of what used to be a fully integrated Facebook app experience.